-An individual who is subject to the requirements of this rule and who does not meet any of the criteria in paragraph (B) of this rule shall be considered ineligible to participate in the SNAP program.
-The income and resources of the ineligible student shall not be counted in determining eligibility or the level of benefits for the assistance group, as specified in rule 5101:4-6-15 of the Administrative Code.
+An individual who is subject to the requirements of this rule and who does not meet any of the criteria in paragraph (B) of this rule is to be considered ineligible to participate in the SNAP program.
+The income and resources of the ineligible student is not to be counted in determining eligibility or the level of benefits for the assistance group, as specified in rule 5101:4-6-15 of the Administrative Code.